APPLICATIONS FOR THE 2020-2021 ACADEMIC YEAR WILL OPEN ON MONDAY 25th MAY 2020 (UNTIL 26th JUNE 2020)THE INALC'ER PROGRAM IS RENAMED DU PASSERELLE

-The objective of the Inalc'ER program is to offer French language training to refugee or asylum-seeking students wanting to enroll in one of our degree programs at the beginning of the 2019 academic year (bachelor's in foreign and regional languages, literature and cultures - LLCER).
-Since our undergraduate courses—in particular the cultural studies courses—are taught partly in French, the program allows students to improve their level of French over a preparatory semester, while also using their native language in some courses.
+The objective of the Inalc'ER/DU Passerelle program is to offer French language training to refugee or asylum-seeking students wanting to enroll in one of our degree programs (bachelor's in foreign and regional languages, literature and cultures - LLCER).
+Since our undergraduate courses—in particular the cultural studies courses are taught partly in French, the program allows students to improve their level of French over a preparatory year, while also using their native language in some courses.

 Who is eligible?
 When does the program start?
 What opportunities does the program lead to?

 Refugee or asylum-seeking students.Academic level required:

 School leaving qualification (equivalent of the baccalauréat)Level of French required: B1 level of the CECRL

 (with proof if possible)Level of English required: A2 level of the CECRL

 If you’re not sure of your level in French, you can try this online test: https://testfle.campuslangues.com/test-francais

 If you’re not sure of your level in English, you can try this online test: https://testen.campuslangues.com/test-anglais